 What happens then?

-Our fascia — the connective tissue that wraps around the muscles, bones and organs — gets stiff and inflexible from being stuck in the same position all day.
+Our fascia — the connective tissue that wraps around the muscles, bones, and organs — gets stiff and inflexible from being stuck in the same position all day.
 Imagine the fascia as a cobweb that has wrapped around your muscles.
-Cobwebs that get ignored get more and more dense; fascia that gets ignored also gets more dense (or knotted) creating tension and reducing mobility.
+Cobwebs that get ignored get denser; fascia that gets ignored also gets knotted creating tension and reducing mobility.

 So what can we do about it?

 I’m so glad you asked!
 We need to take a three-pronged approach to tackling these aches and pains:

 - Strengthen the spine.
 A tight back is different from a strong back.
 Do these three upper body exercises (and pay particular attention to move #1 “Cactus Glides”)

 - Strengthen the core.
 This is going to support your spine from your abdominals, and help you to improve your posture throughout the day.
 Here is a 10-minute crunch-free core workout.

 - Stretch the upper back through a variety of movements.
 Mobilizing the thoracic spine (upper back) through flexion, extension, and rotation will help to take your fascia from sticky to supple.
 Try adding the four exercises in the video below to your daily routine.